Utrecht tram shooting: Prior criminal record

-On 17 February 2021, Tanis stabbed a prison guard in prison De Schie in Rotterdam.
-The guard was stabbed with a home-made stabbing weapon in his face and neck.
+On 17 February 2021, Tanis attacked two guards while incarcerated at De Schie prison in Rotterdam.
+One guard was stabbed with a home-made stabbing weapon in his face and neck.
 His minor injuries were treated in the hospital.
+A second guard had a pan of hot oil thrown at him, but was not injured.
+Tanis also destroyed gym and cooking equipment in the recreational room.